eakoriakin/ionic-selectable-pages/pages/header-template.md

 Directive: `ionicSelectableHeaderTemplate`

-A template to render header.
+A template to render the header.